EmmanuelPat6/UAV_Quadrotor_APF_and_Control/README.md

-# Field and Service Robotics Final Project PATELLARO EMMANUEL P38000239 #
 # ✈️🚁 Modeling and Control of UAV Quadrotor using Hierarchical Control, Geometric Control and Passivity-Based Control with External Wrench Disturbances and APF Algorithm considering also some Aerodynamic Effects 🖥️🎯 #
 🗂️ This README file provides an overview of everything included in the repository and explains how it is organized.
+This work was developed for the final project of the Fields and Service Robotics Course held by Prof. Fabio Ruggiero

 ## Features 🪐 ##
 - Dynamic Model 🚀🤖